 September 14, 2017 | 10:30 am – 2:00 pm

 El Monte’s Success Story – Reduce Illegal Dumping/Increase Public Awareness

 Debbie Morris, Senior Project Manager, HF&H Consultants, LLC

 Elaine Jeng, PE, Director of Public Works and Utilities, City of El Monte

 Erin Rowland, City of Long Beach

 In 2005 Clark County (WA) Solid Waste Staff launched a small pilot in a handful of schools to divert organic material from the landfill.
 This small pilot grew and expanded to all 7 school districts and 100 schools in the county reaching over 80,000 students.
 The program annually diverts over 1 million pounds of food scraps, 22 million milk cartons, 8 million bottles and 8 million aluminum cans.
 This program began as a single focused waste diversion program and expanded into a comprehensive education and behavior change campaign, transforming how schools thought about and manage their waste streams.

 This presentation will focus on how to develop and implement school organics and recycling programs (logistical and operational side) and provide insights and strategies to ensure their long-term success.”

-In his presentation Brian will speak about Waste Management’s Safety Culture and how it has become one of company’s core value.
-Best practices around programs, tools and technology will be discussed.
+In his presentation, Brian will speak about Waste Management’s Safety Culture and how it has become one of the company’s core value.
+Best practices around programs, tools, and technology will be discussed.